AntoineRR/nesmulator-core/README.md

 ## To do

-Next step is to correct the controller behaviour, and clean the code.
+Next step is to correct the controller behaviour.
-I might also change the GUI handler, as minifb doesn't provide everything I need.

 ## References